evgeniyarbatov/minimal-deployment/http-server/README.md

 Here is the basic HTTP server written in NodeJS.

-What this does is read evironment variables and generates log files.
+It has support for readiness and liveliness probes used by Kubernetes.

+It also generates log files which will send to Elasticsearch.